Chirayu-DevOps/Git_Assignment/README.md

-This is chirayu learning Git
+This is chirayu learning Git.